head1328/katacoda-scenarios/kubernetes-fundamentals/nginx-fpm-pod/step1.md

 For this scenario, Katacoda has just started a fresh Kubernetes cluster for you.
-Verify it's ready for your use.
+Now wait until your environment is initialized and verify it's ready for your use.

 `kubectl version --short && \
 kubectl get componentstatus && \